 Future Regulations: Nicotine-levels

-• On June 21, 2022, the FDA announced a their plan to issue a proposed rule limiting nicotine in cigarettes to minimally or non-addictive levels by May 2023.
-FDA-funded research published in the New England Journal of Medicine shows that this type of nicotine reduction could result 5 million more adults quitting within a year of implementation, and by 2100, could result in 33 fewer people becoming smokers, a drop in the smoking rate to as low as 1.4%, and could prevent 8 million tobacco-related deaths.
-See more here.
-However, advocacy groups like ACSCAN are also calling for a maximum nicotine level for all combustible products, not just for cigarettes.
+• On January 15, 2025, the FDA issued a proposed rule to limit nicotine in cigarettes; cigarette, roll-your-own, and pipe tobacco; and most cigars to minimally or non-addictive levels (0.7 milligrams per gram of tobacco).
+A comment period on the rule runs through September 15, 2025.
+Research published in the New England Journal of Medicine shows that this type of nicotine reduction could result 5 million more adults quitting within a year of implementation, and by 2100, could result in 33 fewer people becoming smokers, a drop in the smoking rate to as low as 1.4%, and could prevent 8 million tobacco-related deaths.
+The FDA’s press release noted that the agency’s population health model predicts this proposed standard would result in 12.9 people who smoke cigarettes quitting within a year of implementation and 19.5 million within 5 years of implementation, prevent 48 million youth and young adults from starting smoking, and save 4.3 million lives by 2100.

 Resources: